-This Key Spouse Guide is designed to provide the foundation for an effective KSP.
-The ultimate goal is to have a cadre of trained volunteers who can support military families by providing information and referral services.
+This guide is designed to provide a practical approach to develop an effective unit Key Spouse Program.
+Roles and responsibilities of the Key Spouse Team are defined.
+The goal is to have a cadre of trained volunteers who can support military families.